Best Management Practices Manual

 The federal government through the National Organic Program (NOP) developed national organic standards for agriculture and a certification program identified by the "USDA Organic" symbol, which certifies that agricultural products meet federal organic standards.

 However, there are no federal standards for organic land care.
 In order to educate and assist land care practitioners in determining what is acceptable under an organic program, Rutgers Cooperative Extension has developed an Organic Land Care Certificate Program.
-The program focuses on providing education on organic practices for promoting healthy soil, enhancing biodiversity, and reducing polluted runoff from managed landscapes.
+The program focuses on providing education on organic practices for promoting healthy soil, enhancing habitat for biodiversity, and reducing polluted runoff from managed landscapes.

 Rutgers Cooperative Extension Organic Land Care Working Group Members

 - Michele Bakacs, Environmental Agent, Rutgers Cooperative Extension

 - Keith Haitz, President, HyrdoGreen

 - Joe Heckman, Extension Specialist in Soil Fertility, Rutgers University

 - William T. Hlubik, Agricultural Agent, Rutgers Cooperative Extension